fieldtrip/website/tutorial/ica_artifact_cleaning.md

 {% include markup/info %}
 Preprocessing and filtering serves to reduce artifacts (such as drifts) and hence makes artifacts less visible.
 Unpreprocessed data gives the best representation of the artifacts.

 Repeat the inspection with ft_databrowser on the original data, without high-pass filter and without resampling.
 That requires that you have to call ft_preprocessing again.
-Look at the channels that start with `MTL*` around 178 seconds into the recording and compare the juimp to the one you observed in the filtered and downsampled data.
+Look at the channels that start with `MTL*` around 178 seconds into the recording and compare the jump to the one you observed in the filtered and downsampled data.

-Be aware that artifacts (and trials) are expresed in samples, so you can look at the same time in the recording, but you cannot refer to the artifacts in the original and downsampled data using the same sample numbers.
+Be aware that artifacts (and trials) are expressed in samples, so you can look at the same time in the recording, but you cannot refer to the artifacts in the original and downsampled data using the same sample numbers.
 {% include markup/end %}

 Following the identification of atypical artifacts, you can remove them from further analysis.
 For the purpose of this tutorial and working on continuous data, we will not reject them but rather fill them with NaNs (not-a-number values).
 It is also possible on the continuous data to use **[ft_rejectartifact](/reference/ft_rejectartifact)** with the option `cfg.artfctdef.reject = 'partial'`.
 Here we will use the option `nan`.